shower/shower/docs/features-en.md

 		…
 	</body>

-Full screen:
+Full:

 	<body class="shower full">
 		…
 	</body>

-Theme’s architecture is based on agreement that all presentation elements are nested in `shower` element and mode classes are hiding or showing needed element depending on current mode.
+Theme’s architecture is based on agreement that all presentation elements are nested in `shower` element and mode classes are hiding or showing needed elements depending on current mode.

-### Title
+### Caption

 Presentation title is marked with the `caption` element, which has following elements provided: `<h1>` for the header, `<p>` for the description and also links.